ashen007/LearningGen/modeling/workflow.md

 function inf_model(model, model_args, observations, n_samples)
     # create constrains aka condition (discussed in gen concept section)
+    # in here our observations (y-coordinates) set as constraints for
+    # the inference algorithm
     obs = Gen.choicemap()

     for i in 1:length(observations)